lifcompany/Blitzwrite_Backend/README.md

 ### Payment

-Strip
+Stripe
-To learn more about Stripe Payments, click [here](http://www.strip.com).
+To learn more about Stripe Payments, click [here](http://www.stripe.com).